Reading Time: minutes

 New home.
 Bright future, Same promise delivered.

-Remitly - the global online remittance service - has opened its largest office outside of the United States at the Greenfield Tower in Mandaluyong City.
+Remitly - the global online remittance service - has opened its largest office outside of the United States.

 The new property, which is significantly larger than Remitly’s previous Manila office, is already home to around 500 employees, with significant growth expected.

-A number of teams are based in the Greenfield Tower centre, including a large customer service operation, offering multi-lingual support to Remitly users around the world.
+Their largest office houses a number of teams, including a large customer service operation, offering multilingual support to Remitly users around the world.

 Remitly transfers an annualized $6bn in remittances from 16 countries to 44 countries across the Americas, Europe, Africa and Asia.
 More than a million people use the service, with many having switched from offline money transfer stores to Remitly’s convenient apps and website.